-- 2.62 The contributions that are collected towards affordable housing as off-site developer contributions will be monitored annually to determine whether the methodology set out in this SPD is effective in both securing sufficient contributions and simplifying the process.
-This will be reported in the annual Infrastructure Funding Statement that is produced by the Council. - 2.63 This SPD fully supersedes the previous 'Watford Commuted Sums for the Provision of Affordable Housing SPD (Revised 2020)' and it will be implemented immediately from the date of adoption. - 2.64 For applications that are already sufficiently progressed in terms of calculating an off-site affordable housing contribution, the Council will take a common sense approach towards the transition to this new methodology and any resultant changes to the affordable housing requirements.
+- 2.62 The contributions that are collected towards affordable housing as offsite developer contributions will be monitored annually to determine whether the methodology set out in this SPD is effective in both securing sufficient contributions and simplifying the process.
+This will be reported in the annual Infrastructure Funding Statement that is produced by the Council. - 2.63 This SPD fully supersedes the previous 'Watford Commuted Sums for the Provision of Affordable Housing SPD (Revised 2020)'. - 2.64 For applications that are already sufficiently progressed in terms of calculating an off-site affordable housing contribution at the time of adoption, the Council will take a common sense approach towards the transition to this new methodology and any resultant changes to the affordable housing requirements.